Military plans of the Bangladesh Liberation War: Assumed enemy axis of attack and Pakistani deployments

 Pakistani planners assumed, based on intelligence estimates, that an Indian force of 8 to 12 infantry divisions and an armoured brigade, along with the Mukti Bahini would launch the invasion of East Pakistan in winter.
 Pakistan army had broadly divided the country into 4 sectors, and the Pakistani deployments were:

 Northern Sector (Indian designation: North Western Sector): This area is to the north of Padma and West of Jamuna rivers, encompassing the Rajhshahi, Pabna, Bogra, Rangpur and Dinajpur districts.
-Pakistani planners were undecide on whether the Indian attack would come from the Siliguri Corridor south towards Bogra or on the Hili – Chilimari axis from southwest to northeast to cut the area in two.
+Pakistani planners were undecided on whether the Indian attack would come from the Siliguri Corridor south towards Bogra or on the Hili – Chilimari axis from southwest to northeast to cut the area in two.
 The 16th Infantry division (CO Maj.
 Gen. Nazar Hussain Shah, HQ Bogra then Nator) was deployed to counter both possibilities.

 The 23rd Brigade (CO brig.
 S.A Ansari) was to defend the area north of Hili – Chilmari axis.
 The troops were to retreat to Dinajpur, Saidpur and Rangpur from the border areas, while Dinajpur, Saidpur, T-Junction and Thakurgaon were turned into strongpoints.
 The area north of the Tista River was a separate defence area, where the 25th Punjab, 86th Mujahid, 1 wing EPCAF and the independent heavy mortar battery was located.

 The 205th Brigade (CO Brig.
 Tajammul Hossain Malik) would defend the area between Hili (a strongpoint) and Naogaon then fall back to Bogra (fortress) and hold out.
 Palashbari, Phulchari and Joyporhut were turned into strongpoints.

 The 34th Brigade (CO Brig.
 M.A.
 Nayeem) would look after the area between Rajshahi and Naogaon, and if need would fall back to the Outer Dhaka defence line and defend from Pabna and Bera, both proposed fortresses.
 In September, an ad hoc brigade was formed in Rajshahi to block the Padma from any enemy riverine operations.

 Western Sector (Indian designation: Western Sector): The area south of the Padma and east of the Meghna contained the Khulna, Jessore, Kushtia, Faridpur, Barisal and Patuakhali districts and was defended by the 9th Division (CO Maj.
 Gen. Ansari) made up of 2 infantry brigades: the 107th (CO Brig.
-Makhdum Hayat, HQ Jessore), covering the border from Jibannagar to the Sunderbans to the south, and the 57th (CO Brig.
+Makhdum Hayat, HQ Jessore), covering the border from Jibannagar to the Sundarbans to the south, and the 57th (CO Brig.
 Manzoor Ahmed, HQ Jhenida), which covered the border from Jibannagar to the Padma in the north.
 Pakistani planners assumed three likely axis of advance from the Indian army: